With small and medium-sized enterprises (SMEs) accounting for more than 99% of all UK businesses there's plenty of opportunity to work for an SME

-While large employers may be able to offer permanent work to interns, there are still many reasons to find a work placement or graduate job with a small business.
-The opportunities to gain skills and experience while working for an SME or small business far outweigh the challenges you'll encounter.
+While large employers may be able to offer permanent work to interns, there are still many reasons to find an internship, work placement or graduate job with a small business.
+For example, in a small business you'll enjoy early responsibility, gain experience working across a number of functions and have more chance to engage with senior colleagues.
+The opportunities to gain skills while working for an SME or small business far outweigh the challenges you'll encounter.

 Why work for a small business?

 'Working within a small business is often a very positive start for students,' says Michelle Everitt, head of careers and employability at the University of Bedfordshire.

 You're likely to have greater responsibility than at larger organisations, improving your chances of making important decisions and influencing operations.
 Handling projects and seeing your ideas implemented will make you feel that you're making a genuine impact on the business.

 'It's often easier to see how what you're doing is contributing to the company's success.
 You will stand out and your influence is more likely to be noticed,' says Diane Appleton, head of careers and employability at the University of Chester.